RECON-NG

 Recon-ng is a modular, open-source web reconnaissance framework written in Python.
 Think of it as the Metasploit of recon.
 It's CLI-driven, database-backed, and designed for automation of OSINT (Open Source Intelligence) gathering.

 In the underground, information is leverage, and recon-ng turns passive recon into a surgical operation.
-While script kiddies run whois
+While script kiddies run whois and nslookup, recon-ng gives you scalable recon with structured data you can feed into your attack pipeline.

 You’re not just gathering domains — you’re profiling targets, pivoting off their infrastructure, chaining data points to build an actionable pre-exploitation picture.